emsifa/evo/README.md

 ### Swagger UI

 Swagger UI is a web based application to visualize and interacts with API's resources without having any of the implementation logic in place.
-It uses OpenAPI specification to display and interact with API endpoints.
+It reads OpenAPI schema to display and interact with API endpoints.

-Evo can reflect your code and generate OpenAPI specification on-the-fly, so you can display Swagger UI with minimal configuration.
+Evo can reflect your code and generate OpenAPI schema on-the-fly, so you can display Swagger UI with minimal configuration.

 In this section we will guide you on how to use Swagger UI with Evo.